Dog Police

-Dog Police is a short-lived 1980s new wave band from Memphis, Tennessee that briefly gained notoriety for the music video of their 1982 single, "Dog Police".
+Dog Police was a short-lived 1980s new wave band from Memphis, Tennessee, that briefly gained notoriety for the music video of their 1982 single, "Dog Police".
 In 1983, the video was featured on MTV's late-night show Basement Tapes, which aired homemade music videos and asked audience members to call in and vote for their favorites.
 "Dog Police" won a semi-final round in January 1984, but came in second in the finals.
 The video played in light rotation on MTV through February 1984.

 The band was a side project of the Tony Thomas Trio, a Memphis jazz band that began performing together in 1979.
-After their Basement Tapes appearances, the "Dog Police" video aired on USA Network's Night Flight in July 1984, and Weird Al Yankovic's MTV show Al TV in September 1984.
+After their Basement Tapes appearances, the "Dog Police" video aired on USA Network's Night Flight in July 1984 and Weird Al Yankovic's MTV show Al TV in September 1984.

 In 1990, an eight and a half minute television pilot was produced, titled The Dog Police, which used a modified version of the song as its theme.
 The cast of the pilot included Jeremy Piven and Adam Sandler, and it was filmed just before Sandler's breakthrough on Saturday Night Live.

 Band

 The Tony Thomas Trio is a Memphis jazz band that formed in 1979, including keyboard-vocalist Tony Thomas, bassist Sam Shoup and drummer Tom Lonardo.
 The band's music has been described as "late 70s-era progressive-tinged fusion jazz-rock," similar to The Mothers of Invention.

 As a side project, the trio formed a novelty new wave band called Dog Police, using the pseudonyms Clark Radio (Thomas), Squeek Owens (Lonardo) and Random Ax (Shoup).
 The band was inspired by new wave pioneers Devo.

 In 1982, the band released a self-published album, Dog Police, with ten songs, including "1-800" (which also had a music video), "Are You Middle Class Enough?", "I'm Butch" and "Positive Reinforcement."
 The album was re-released in 2019 on vinyl and digitally by Toxic Toast Records, with the re-release including two bonus tracks.

 The Tony Thomas Trio has released several non-canine albums under its correct name, including LST on Jazzoid (1979) and Progreso from Genuine Memphis Music (2010).
-The trio has also performed with Ella Fitzgerald and the Duke Ellington Orchestra, and has recorded many commercial jingles.
+The trio has also performed with Ella Fitzgerald and the Duke Ellington Orchestra, and they have recorded many commercial jingles.